dahlbyk/posh-git/README.md

 You can customize the posh-git prompt function or define your own custom prompt function.
 The rest of this section covers how to customize posh-git's prompt function using the global variale `$GitPromptSettings`.

-You can customize the default prompt prefix to display a timestamp with these settings:
+For instance, you can customize the default prompt prefix to display a colored timestamp with these settings:

 ```text
 $GitPromptSettings.DefaultPromptPrefix.Text = '$(Get-Date -f "MM-dd HH:mm:ss") '